Temperature: Scales

 Temperature scales need two values for definition: the point chosen as zero degrees and the magnitudes of the incremental unit of temperature.

-The Celsius scale (°C) is used for common temperature measurements in most of the world.
+The Celsius scale (°C) that is used for common temperature measurements in most of the world.
 It is an empirical scale that developed historically, which led to its zero point 0 degC being defined as the freezing point of water, and 100 degC as the boiling point of water, both at atmospheric pressure at sea level.
 It was called a centigrade scale because of the 100-degree interval.
 Since the standardization of the kelvin in the International System of Units, it has subsequently been redefined in terms of the equivalent fixing points on the Kelvin scale, so that a temperature increment of one degree Celsius is the same as an increment of one kelvin, though numerically the scales differ by an exact offset of 273.15.

 The Fahrenheit scale is in common use in the United States.
 Water freezes at 32 degF and boils at 212 degF at sea-level atmospheric pressure.

 Absolute zero

 At the absolute zero of temperature, no energy can be removed from matter as heat, a fact expressed in the third law of thermodynamics.
 At this temperature, matter contains no macroscopic thermal energy, but still has quantum-mechanical zero-point energy as predicted by the uncertainty principle, although this does not enter into the definition of absolute temperature.
-Experimentally, absolute zero can be approached only very closely; it can never be reached (the lowest temperature attained by experiment is 38 pK or 38 trillionths of a Kelvin).
+Experimentally, absolute zero can be approached only very closely; it can never be reached (the lowest temperature attained by experiment is 38 pK or 38 trillionths of a kelvin).
 Theoretically, in a body at a temperature of absolute zero, all classical motion of its particles has ceased and they are at complete rest in this classical sense.
 Absolute zero, defined as 0 K, is exactly equal to −273.15 degC, or −459.67 degF.